Frannie, Wyoming: History

+Frannie Morris

+Frannie Morris became well known by travelers as she emulated frontier women like Calamity Jane and Annie Oakley.
+Whenever Buffalo Bill visited the ranch, he would ask to have her in his Wild West show but her father refused.
+She rode bareback and shot guns.
+She was also considered to be a beauty.
+Her father did not like young men's attention toward his daughter and would have them packed onto a train out of town.

+In 1907 she became interested in Robert McFarland.
+The night he was put on a train she was gone in the morning.
+Her father spread the message to search for his daughter.
+Her disappearance became national headlines.
+After three weeks she turned up in Lewistown, Montana.
+Frannie claimed to have ridden 700 miles through multiple states to reach the town where she and McFarland agreed to meet.
+Her tale included snow in Bridger Pass, surviving meeting a bear, and finding shelter where she could.
+The two were married and with her father's consent the two began a horseback ride back to Frannie.

+Outside of town McFarland was thrown from his horse, broke his hip, and the two returned to Lewistown and the hospital.
+Frannie stayed by his side until he recovered and the two took a train to Wyoming.
+When the train stopped in Frannie, she told him not to follow.

+Frannie ended up marrying two more times.
+Her last marriage, to Russell Ford, lasted for fifty years.
+When her father died in 1935, she moved to Montana.
+She died in Kalispell, Montana.

 Geography

 US Highway 310 (locally known as "Ash St.") is the main road through the town.
 All but 19 of the town's population is found east of US 310.
 The town is also located two miles south of the Montana border and is the northernmost town in Wyoming's Bighorn Basin—a mountain desert region which relies on a network of canals and pipelines to provide irrigation and potable water for the population, farming, and ranching activities.

 According to the United States Census Bureau, the town has a total area of 0.44 sqmi, all land.
 The Town boundaries, at its eastern end, follow the Sage/Frannie Creek.

 Among Wyoming towns Frannie has a unique geographic characteristic: it is the only town having boundaries which include parts of two counties—Big Horn (pop.
 138) and Park (pop.
 19).
 Accordingly, visitors to Frannie are greeted with a welcoming sign which includes the phrase "Biggest Little Town In Wyoming."
 Locals say this designation is because "it took two counties to hold our town!"
 Included in the Park County portion of Frannie is the post office and two of the town's three businesses.
 The Town Hall is located within the Big Horn County portion.